ROLE: Marketing Officer

 EXPERIENCE / ATTRIBUTES

 We are looking for a committed team player, with a willingness to engage with all aspects of an organisation, and the ability to think strategically and outside of the box.
+The ideal candidate will also be interested to work with the company on a long-term basis.

 - Minimum 4 years working in arts marketing